 CLOUDY includes models of the internal structure of atoms, ions, and molecules.
-We collectively refer to these as "species", as described on 12.
-The species commands1, described here, change details of the physical treatment of these models.
-The rules for how different species are defined are given on page 12 above.
+We collectively refer to these as "species", as described on 14.
+The database and species commands, described here, change details of the physical treatment of these models.
+The database commands change properties specific to different input sources, while the species commands change properties specific to an individual species.
+The rules for how different species are defined are given on page 14 above.

-12.1.1 Species print
+12.1.1 Species output options

+Database print